 If you click the page link, you will arrive at the new Estrada page, ready for you to begin work.
 It behaves like your site's home page where you started.
-You can move between its user side and its author side (Figure 25 on page 21), insert new bricks, and even insert new pages.
+You can move between its user side and its author side (See Figure 22: Page brick on the author side and the user side), insert new bricks, and even insert new pages.

 Inserting new pages allows you to create a site structure of unlimited complexity, from just a few pages to hundreds of thousands of pages, with as many levels as you like.
 Page bricks are truly the most powerful bricks in Estrada.

-Note: After you have inserted a page, an edit link will appear at the top of the author side of each page to the right of the page title, which allows the author to make changes to the page's title and abstract without having to return to the parent page.
+Note: Once you have inserted a page, there is an edit link located at the top of the author side of each page to the right of the page title, which allows the author to make changes to the page's title and abstract without having to return to the parent page.